 What is the diatonic harmonica?

 It’s the short 10 hole harmonica.
 Sometimes referred to as the ‘blues harp’, it comes in a variety of brands including Hohner, Lee Oskar, Hering, Huang, Seydel Söhne, Bushman and Suzuki.

 Do you teach Chromatic harmonica?

-Apart from the third position blues theory for the diatonic and chromatic note layouts, no we don’t teach practical Chromatic (slide or push button) harmonica.
-But we can refer you to specialists who do.
+Apart from the third position blues theory for the diatonic and chromatic note layouts, no, I don’t teach Chromatic (slide or push button) harmonica.
+But I can refer you to a specialist who does.

 What do I need to bring?

 A diatonic harmonica in the key of C, a note book and pen, any tutorial manuals you may have been using, your ears and a sense of adventure.
-PLus your lesson fee!
+Plus your lesson fee paid in advance.